lsenjov/politico/DemocraticElectionsAct2016.md

 6. Should a registered party be unable to fulfil its duties, it must notify the Minister and its Members immediately

 #### 3. Party Solvency
-This clause refers to Parties which are unable to fulfil their duties and responsibilities as layed out in the Act as determined by the Minister.
+This clause refers to Parties which are unable to fulfil their duties and responsibilities as layed out in the Act as determined by the Minister and ratified by the judicial system.

 1. Should a party become insolvent it must:
     1. Notify its members of all procedures relating to becoming solvent